 Your attorney can investigate what happened and use their in-depth knowledge of North Carolina and federal drug laws to build support for your case.
 They will negotiate with the prosecution and work on getting you a fair plea agreement.
 If that is not possible, they can take your case to trial and protect your rights throughout the legal process.

-Being arrested at the airport can be a stressful and confusing experience.
-However, it is essential to remember that you have rights, and you should take steps to protect them.
-Here are steps to take if you are arrested at the airport:
+Being arrested at Charlotte-Douglas International Airport can be overwhelming and stressful.
+However, it is crucial to know your rights and take immediate steps to protect yourself.
+Follow these essential actions if you are arrested for drug possession or trafficking at the airport:

 Here are some potential defenses and strategies that you or your attorney may raise against drug trafficking charges:

-Randall & Stump, Criminal Defense Attorneys have helped countless people facing serious drug charges like yours.
+Randall Law, Criminal Defense Attorneys have helped countless people facing serious drug charges like yours.
 We are ready to listen to your story and start an investigation today.
 We will poke holes in the prosecution’s case and get you the best outcome possible given the facts of your case.

 Call us today at (980) 237-4579 or use our online contact form to schedule a case consultation.